IAM tutorial: Define permissions to access Amazon resources based on tags - Amazon Identity and Access Management

 • access-uni-quality-assurance

-For more information about switching roles in the Amazon Web Services Management Console, see Switching to a role (console).
+For more information about switching roles in the Amazon Web Services Management Console, see Switch from a user to an IAM role (console).

 3. In the navigation pane on the left, choose the menu icon to expand the menu and then choose Secrets.